thiagoqua/RentalCarApp/README.md

 3. (optional) Java 17.
 3. (optional) Maven.
 ---
+# API documentation
+The backend has implemented Swagger to understand how the HTTP's petitions are being processed and to test the endpoints.
+To access it, you have to open your browser and go to the url `http:<backend-url>:8080/doc/`.
+If you are running the backend locally, replace the `<backend-url>` with `localhost`.
 # Run guide
-I have dockerized the hole project, so it can be runned partially or totally in a container.
+The hole project is dockerized, so it can be runned partially or totally in a container.
 Only the database must be **always** in a Docker container becouse it's the heaviest part to configure in the project if it hasn't been dockerized.
 <br/>
 Depending on which part of the project you want to run in a container, you have to change the database's url.
 <br/>